MSheng-Lee/MSheng-Lee.github.io/_pages/about.md

 I work in the fields of deep learning and computer vision, with particular focuses on *large models*, *multi-modal learning* and *embodied AI*.
 My research pursues to develop robust and scalable general-purpose AI systems to solve complex problems.
+Please check out my resume [here](resume/Mingsheng's Resume.pdf) for more information

-📣 <font color="#dd0000">I am actively looking for researcher / Ph.D. opportunities.</font> Please check out my resume [here](resume/Mingsheng's Resume.pdf for more information).
+% 📣 <font color="#dd0000">I am actively looking for researcher / Ph.D. opportunities.</font>.

 # 🔥 News